greco-project/pvcompare/docs/basic_usage.rst

 *pvcompare* provides functionalities to automatically download weather data as well as calculate demand and PV time series.
 If you want to use your own input time series, you can do so by defining them in the :py:func:`~.main.apply_pvcompare` function.
-The followning section gives you an overwiew on how to provide your time series.
+The following section gives you an overview on how to provide your time series.

 **Weather data**